 Remember the insulation, popcorn ceilings, and floor tiles in older homes?

 However, companies included asbestos in consumer products as well, such as gardening tools.
-Many manufacturers abandoned asbestos products in the wake of current US regulations.
+Many manufacturers abandoned asbestos products in the wake of current United States’ regulations.

 However, here’s an unwelcome surprise for most readers.
 While US companies can no longer mine the product, many still use it.

-What Should You Do if You Think There is Asbestos in Your Home
+What Should You Do if You Think You Might Have Asbestos in Your Home

-If you think your home may contain asbestos and you want to get it sampled, call a professional like Erie Environmental, a certified asbestos removal company for inspection.
-The trained professionals will retrieve samples from various locations of your house or office, and test in a certified laboratory.
+If you think your home may contain asbestos and you want to get it sampled, call a certified asbestos removal professional for an immediate inspection.
+The trained professionals will retrieve samples from various locations of your house or office, and test them in a certified laboratory.

 If the technician locates asbestos in the sample, upon further inspection and speculation, he or she will plan for safe asbestos removal.
-Asbestos removing is not compulsory if the material consisting asbestos is in good condition and not crumbling.
+Asbestos removal is not compulsory if the material consisting it is in good condition and not crumbling.
 However, if the material exposes asbestos fibers, then you must have it removed right away.